hot-glue-for-rails/hot-glue/README.md

 # SPECIAL FEATURES DISCUSSION
 This section discusses features that don't correspond to a single option or flag.

+## PAGINATION
+- Although legacy support Kaminari and will_paginate exist, I recommend Pagy.

+For Pagy version 9 or below
+1. include the gem
+2. in `config/initializers/pagy.rb` add `require 'pagy/extras/bootstrap'`
+3. add `include Pagy::Backend` to ApplicationController
+4. add `include Pagy::Frontend` to ApplicationHelper

+For Pagy version 43 (there was a version jump)
+*NOT YET COMPATIBLE WITH PAGY 43*
+TODO: implement pagy 43

 ## "Thing" Label